ylluminarious/k-r/asm/README.txt

 These files just contain (undocumented) micro-optimizations of some exercises and they're just here for fun (like everything in this project).
+Some of them also exist to see what the underlying machine code of the exercises looks like.